What makes the best WordPress hosting in Australia

 If any of those answers are evasive, move on.

-The fastest web hosting in Australia is not the one with the best landing page or the highest ranking in an AI summary.
+The Best web hosting in Australia is not the one with the best landing page or the highest ranking in an AI summary.
 It is the one that keeps its servers uncrowded, keeps its support close, and loads your actual site quickly when you test it yourself.
 That is a smaller list than the internet pretends, and it changes as providers get bought and ruined.
 Test before you commit, ask the awkward questions, and do not assume a well known name means a well speedy server.

 Header image by Panumas Nikhomkhai